paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `PHYL_Chlorobiaeceae_fastANI_3kb.tsv`: the matrix of the pairwise average nucleotide identity values calculated for a subset of the genomes of the family Chlorobiaceae considering only contigs with a minimum length of 3 kb
+  - `PHYL_Chlorobiaeceae_fastANI_3kb_mapped_fragments.tsv`: The raw fastANI output with percentage of mapped fragments considering only contigs with a minimum length of 3 kb.
   - `PHYL_Chlorobiaeceae_fastANI_1kb.tsv`: the matrix of the pairwise average nucleotide identity values calculated for a subset of the genomes of the family Chlorobiaceae considering only contigs with a minimum length of 1 kb
+  - `PHYL_Chlorobiaeceae_fastANI_1kb_mapped_fragments.tsv`: The raw fastANI output with percentage of mapped fragments considering onlyncontigs with a minimum length of 1 kb.
   - `PHYL_Flexilinea_proteintree_taxa.tsv`: the overview of the comparative genomes for the analysis of the family Anaerolineaceae
   - `PHYL_Flexilinea_proteintree_RAxML.tre`: the phylogenetic tree of the family Anaerolineaceae